xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

 explicitly matching answers from a new hire to associates, what if I instead compared the answers that a new hire and an associates had, and determine what interests that the associate does not share with the new hire?
-In other words, the set difference between the new hire's answers and the associate answers?
+In other words, the set difference between the new hire's answers and the associate's answers?

 Cue a few days of obsessive tinkering and eureka!
 I now have a WCSP that generates useful pairings for me!
 So the problem/model semantically became the